Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Not ONCE have I ever had a man comment on my articles about their part in the relationship breaking up, mistakes they’ve made, or how they may have hurt the women they claim to have loved.

-As usual, I recently had one make disparaging, broad assumptions in the comments about women, with a profile picture of him, his wife, and child.
+I recently had one make disparaging, broad assumptions in the comments about women, with a profile picture of him, his wife, and child.
 When I called him out on it, he said his comment was for all other women, not her.
 How do you love your wife, while hating all other women “in general”?

 Look at this (I’m in red):